bytecraftoy/timesheets-frontend/CONTRIBUTING.md

 e.g. `git commit -m "FIX/US-4: fix form validation in add new project form"

-A commit title should be short and precice, no more than 80 characters (it's okay to estimate).
+A commit title should be short and precise, no more than 80 characters (it's okay to estimate).

 A commit title must start with a type.